-2 Agriculture and Forestry Resources Less than Significant Potentially Less than with Significant Mitigation Significant Nο Impact Impact Incorporated Impact Would the project: a.
+2 Agriculture and Forestry Resources

+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project: a.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b.
-Conflict with existing zoning for agricultural use or a Williamson Act contract? c.
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)): timberland (as defined by Public Resources Code Section 4526); or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? П d.
-Result in the loss of forest land or conversion of forest land to non-forest use? e.
+Conflict with existing zoning for agricultural use or a Williamson Act contract? • c.
+Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)); timberland (as defined by Public Resources Code Section 4526); or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? d.
+Result in the loss of forest land or conversion of forest land to non-forest use? - e.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?